 Drivers should make sure they are familiar with any special safety rules and laws specific to RVs.
 The safety requirements can either concern the condition of the vehicle or how the drivers handle the RV:

 – Stay in the slow lane.
 Drivers should remain in the right lane unless they need to pass a vehicle or exit the highway using left lanes.

 – Pay attention to signs.
 In most states, drivers can make right turns on a red light so long as there’s not a sign stating otherwise.

 – Have the required safety items.
 Depending on the weight and dimensions of the RV, drivers may be required to have certain safety items.
 Some of these items are safety chains, breakaway switches, and trailer brakes.

-Driving an RV is a big adjustment for most people, so they should do their research and properly prepare for their trip.
+Driving an RV is a big adjustment for most people, so they should do their research and properly prepare for their trip, and that includes checking if your warranty is stil valid in case of mechanical issues.
 In doing the proper research, families can reduce some of the stress associated with road trips and better enjoy their vacation.
 Being well informed and prepared to hit the road leaves the only thing left to do is have fun!

-Southeast Financial can help with all of you RV ownership questions.
+Southeast Financial can help with all of your RV ownership questions.
 Contact us today to find out more about everything from financing to insurance.